Undergraduate | CUR-EDE292 | 2023

 - develop teaching and assessing skills which promote young children's learning skills as they hypothesise, investigate and problem solve through HASS curriculum

-- examine and critically reflect on the role of the educator in supporting children's understanding of diverse communities with particular attention to Aboriginal culture, heritage, and traditions; and how these ideas can be imbedded and valued in a variety of learning contexts
+- examine and critically reflect on the role of the educator in supporting children's understanding of diverse communities with particular attention to Indigenous Australian culture, heritage, and traditions; and how these ideas can be embedded and valued in a variety of learning contexts

-- Inquiry learning.
-Learning skills for the HASS.
-Understanding the inquiry process.
-The "Project Approach".
+- • Inquiry learning: Learning skills for HASS; Understanding the inquiry process; The "Project Approach"

 This subject is designed to investigate the knowledge, skills and understandings young children need as they connect with their world and continue to grow as active and contributing citizens.
 An inquiry approach underpins the development of an integrated teaching plan and collaborative inquiry from the Humanities and Social Sciences (HASS) learning areas and includes Aboriginal culture, knowledge and understandings.
 The subject examines pedagogical approaches, theoretical perspectives and research which assist students to plan and implement teaching and learning programs to support children (birth – 8 years) as they build their sense of belonging and citizenship in the family and community.
 Students will critically reflect on the meaning of the educator as global citizen and explore how children's culture, heritage, and traditions can be valued within a variety of learning contexts.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.

 - Report (50%)

 For textbook details check your university's handbook, website or learning management system (LMS).